zackarymeadows/Belly_Button_Dashboard/README.md

-#Plotting Belly Button Bacteria
+# Plotting Belly Button Bacteria

-This is a dashboard created to help facilitate finding certain bacteria that could be used to manufacture a vegan alternative to beef.
+This is an interactive dashboard created to help facilitate finding certain bacteria that could be used to manufacture a vegan alternative to beef.